How to Heal Cracked Nipples from Breastfeeding

 Many people experience some nipple pain from breastfeeding or chestfeeding or cracked nipples from breastfeeding or chestfeeding.
 Mild nipple pain is expected and should fade in a few days.
 As you continue breastfeeding or chestfeeding your baby, the experience should become more comfortable.

-Here are some of the ways to treat cracked nipples from breastfeeding.
+Here are some of the ways to treat cracked or bleeding nipples from breastfeeding

 The soothing water can help to minimize the pain.
-If you find your nipples are getting more cracked or irritated from this technique, consider allowing your nipples a chance to dry as wetness can sometimes cause more irritation (like licking your lips).
+However, if you find your nipples are getting more cracked or irritated from this technique, consider allowing your nipples a chance to dry, as wetness can sometimes cause more irritation (like licking your lips).

 Change Nursing Pads Frequently